Edgenesis/shifu.dev/docs/references/api/deviceshifu-configmap.md

 ## DeviceShifugatewayPropertyList

-The `gatewayPropertyList` instruction specifies how to forward data to LwM2M protocol resources.
-The `instructions` defines how ***deviceShifu*** forwards requests through the gateway by configuring `gatewayPropertyList`, enabling multi-protocol devices to communicate with the **LwM2M-gateway**.
-The **LwM2M-gateway** then handles protocol conversion and communication.
+The `gatewayPropertyList` instruction specifies how to adapt data to a unified protocol resource.
+The `instructions` defines how ***deviceShifu*** forwards requests through the gateway by configuring `gatewayPropertyList`, enabling multi-protocol devices to communicate with the gateway.
+The gateway then handles protocol conversion and communication.
 Please refer to the examples for more [examples](https://github.com/Edgenesis/shifu/tree/main/examples/lwm2m_gw_http).

 - **gateway LwM2M**